University Campus Wellness Design Consultants

 Our work is grounded in wellness interiors, healthy building thinking and real-world usability, always with close attention to how students, faculty and staff experience a space in daily campus life.

-selected workplace experience
+selected university experience

 carnegie mellon university qatar

-wellness interior design
+wellness interior design partner

 An ongoing multi-space campus design relationship spanning student, staff and wellbeing-focused environments, including social, study, movement and communal spaces.